Arasthorm/packetSniffer/README.md

 ## How to run:

 Since the program uses MaxMind api, you have to download the python extension api (https://github.com/maxmind/geoip-api-python) and the GeoLiteCity database (http://dev.maxmind.com/geoip/legacy/geolite/).
-After you get all this just run python packetSniffer.py and prepare yourself to receive loads of traffic if you are connected to the Internet.
+After you get all this just run python packetSniffer.py and prepare yourself to observe loads of traffic if you are connected to the Internet.